4 Predictions for the Near Future of the Social Media Industry

 Social currency refers to the value that people have built up in terms of their interactions and their potential for social influence or success.
 The idea of social currency isn’t new.
 In fact, social currency is currently being used in China similarly to a credit score.

-But the future of concepts like social currency in places like Europe and the US are likely to look a little different than how they are used in China.
+But the future of concepts like social currency in Europe and the US is likely to look a bit different from how they are used in China.

 Imagine a system on social media that tracked how a user engaged online with others.